 Starting a new life in the (future) Wedgwood in 1919

 Laurette was nearly seventy years old in 1919 when she and her son Charley moved to the future Wedgwood neighborhood.
 Laurette had come from a farm background and was not a “business person” but after fifteen years in Kent, Washington, she had seen how property values had risen.
-In northeast Seattle Laurette commenced to be a buyer and seller of house-lots on the east side of 35th Ave NE where few people were living.
+In northeast Seattle Laurette commenced to be a buyer and seller of house-lots on the east side of 35th Ave NE, north of NE 85th Street where few people were living.

 Laurette and her son Charley settled at the eastern end of NE 89th Street at 40th Ave NE, at the edge of a deep ravine with a creek flowing at the bottom.
 Here Laurette and her son lived in similar natural environmental conditions to other places they had lived on or near bodies of water.
 A tributary creek flowed past their new homesite by the Maple Creek Ravine, giving assurance of access to water just as Laurette had lived on the riverside in Iowa and at Soos Creek in Kent, Washington.

 Although we don’t know exactly why Laurette made the decision to move to Seattle, one clue is given by her life-long membership in an organization called Woman’s Christian Temperance Union (WCTU).
 Laurette may have wanted to get involved in WCTU in Seattle where the organization was very active.